 As business becomes increasingly international, business planners must always consider the tax implications of international and cross-border transactions.
 We help clients minimize the worldwide taxation of their investments and advise on investment restructuring and disposition.
 This often requires familiarity with the tax laws of several countries and bilateral and multilateral tax treaties, as well as U.S. tax laws.

 Expertise in the Field

 Many of us hold advanced degrees in tax or accounting.
-Others are Certified Public Accountants or Board Certified in Tax Law by the Texas Board of Legal Specialization.
-Many of our attorneys have worked for the government as attorneys for the U.S. Department of Justice or the Internal Revenue Service in Washington, D.C.
-Several attorneys teach tax courses as adjunct faculty at SMU.
-In addition, one of our attorneys has served as president of the Texas Society of CPAs and has served on the American Institute of CPA's national tax executive committee.
+Three attorneys are Board Certified in Tax Law by the Texas Board of Legal Specialization and four are Certified Public Accountants.
+Many of us have worked for the government as attorneys for the U.S. Department of Justice or the Texas Comptroller of Public Accounts.
+Several of us teach undergraduate and post-graduate tax courses as adjunct faculty at SMU and the University of Houston.
+In addition, one of us has served as president of the Texas Society of CPAs and has served on the AICPA’s national tax executive committee.

 Our goal is to lead clients efficiently and professionally through the ever-changing maze of tax issues and ensure that existing or contemplated financial affairs of clients are structured in a practical and cost-effective manner that achieves business or personal objectives with minimal exposure to tax.